A large erect to spreading shrub to 5 metres high by 2 metres wide.

 Follicles are to 20 mm long.

-A very popular grevillea in times past.
+A very popular grevillea, at least in times past.
 It is well suited to tropical gardens and high humidity.
 Not overly frost tolerant.

 Can be easily grown on the coast in NSW.
 Give a part sun position and some room to spread out.
 It can be shaped into a rounded dense shrub, about 3 x 3 metres, with strategic pruning.
 It is not the most heavily-flowering grevillea but still an attractive shrub for contrast and the colour of the flowers.